Bolazcoding/recipe-page/README.md

 ## My process

-- I imported a google font family for the card texts
+- I imported a google font family for the recipe page texts
 - I created different container and classes for each content to make it easier to design using css
 - Used \*- universal selector for all html element setting margin, padding to zero and box-sizing to border-box.